 This warning will initially remain in effect until 31 August 2020.

 A high-risk area is a country or region outside the Federal Republic of Germany in which there is an increased risk of coronavirus infection at the time of entry into the Federal Republic of Germany.
 A list of high-risk areas is published by the Robert Koch Institute (RKI).
-The decisive factor is whether an area where the employee has spent time within the 14 days before entering Germany is designated by the RKI as high-risk at the time he or she returns to Germany.
+Please be sure to consult this list both before and during travel.

-Individuals who embarked on travel abroad as of 1 July 2020 to a country designated by RKI as a high-risk area on the day of entry must allow for a post-travel quarantine period when planning their travel and holiday.
+Individuals who travel to a country designated by RKI as a high-risk area on the day of entry must allow for a post-travel quarantine period when planning their travel and holiday.
 The following points apply: